cs4800-01-s25/MyPetManager/README.md

 # MyPetManager by Cache Me If You Can
-Website Repo holding frontend and backend for MyPetManager, a CS4800 grou[ project.
+Website Repo holding frontend and backend for MyPetManager, a CS4800 group project.

 This is the main repository for our project and our current team members by last name are: